 Non-student attendees to events who need accommodation should contact the office hosting the event to determine options.

-All images, documents, videos, audio, and slides you plan to share should follow the accessibility guidelines outlined in Emerson’s Teaching Guidelines During Covid-19.
+All images, documents, videos, audio, and slides you plan to share should follow Emerson's accessibility guidelines.
 We recommend making this material available to attendees ahead of time.

 - See Digital Accessibility Resources at Emerson for guides that cover creating accessible images, documents, and videos.